Paleolithic image of Aomori Prefecture (large animals)

 Before moving on to Jomon period archaeological sites, I'd like to organize the information on earlier sites based on the latest data and theories

-*This article is based on research results and dates up to February 2026.
-However, please note that archaeological survey results and artifact dating are updated daily, so the information in this article may differ from the latest research findings
+This article is based on research results and dating up to February 2026.
+However, please note that the results of archaeological surveys and the dating of artifacts are updated daily, so the information in this article may differ from the latest research findings

 This includes the Aomori Prefectural History, the Aomori Prefectural Museum of Local History, the National Museum of Japanese History, and the Gunma Prefectural Museum of Natural History.
 It also includes interviews with archaeological site management facilities, related local government documents and facilities (in the case of Aomori Prefecture), National Geographic (in the case of overseas locations), the Department of Ethnology and Archaeology, Faculty of Letters, Keio University (investigation of the Shiri-Ro-Abe Cave), the Graduate University for Advanced Studies, the Ministry of Land, Infrastructure, Transport and Tourism, and press releases